-The mission of OIS is to develop the full potential of each student within the school community.
-Language is central to all learning and to the development of identity, and is also vitally important to good understanding and communication within and across cultures.
-We therefore believe that

-- All students need strong language skills to develop their personal, cognitive, social and cultural identity - In order to be connected with their own cultural identity and heritage, all students have the right to express themselves in home and family language. - Learning more than one language helps students to become understanding citizens of the world and better multilingual communicators. - Language development is the responsibility of all teachers, parents and students.
+- The mission of OISG is to develop the full potential of each student within the school community.
+Language is central to all learning and to the development of identity and is also vitally important to good understanding and communication within and across cultures.
+We therefore believe that - All students need strong language skills to develop their personal, cognitive, - social and cultural identity - In order to be connected with their own cultural identity and heritage, all students have the right to express themselves in home and family language. - Learning more than one language helps students to become understanding citizens of the world and better multilingual communicators - Language development is the responsibility of all teachers, parents and students Under "the Telangana (Compulsory Teaching and Learning of Telugu in Schools) Rules, 2018", Telugu language is introduced from Gr 1 to Gr 10